-Small accessory structures less than or equal to 200 square feet of floor area and 12 feet or less in height are allowed within setback areas other than those along roadways as provided in Section 615 as long as they are not closer than six (6) feet to the property line.
+Small accessory structures, less than 200 square feet of floor area and 12 feet or less in height are allowed within setback areas other than those along roadway as provided in Section 615 as long as they are not closer than six (6) feet to the property line.
 These may not be converted into accessory dwellings, and are prohibited within any 50' streambank buffer.

-Fences and brick or stone walls are exempt from setback requirements; however those exceeding six feet in height, require a Zoning Permit and are subject to Site Plan Approval by the DRB.
+Fences and brick or stone walls are exempt from setback requirements; however those exceeding four feet in height in the Village District, and six feet in height elsewhere, require a Zoning Permit and are subject to Site Plan Approval by the DRB. [adopted 2008]

-Handicap ramps are exempt from setback requirements provided that they do not obstruct public rights-of-way, or interfere with corner visibilities or sight distances for vehicular traffic.
-(If there is a question, the final determination shall be made in consultation with the Road Foreman.)
+Handicap Ramps are exempt from setback requirements provided that they do not obstruct public rights-of-way, or interfere with corner visibilities or sight distances for vehicular traffic.
+(If there is a question the final determination shall be made in consultation with the Road Foreman.)

-Reduction of Setback Requirements for small lots
+Reduction of Setback Requirements for small lots: